mikerst/mikethomas.design/src/work/reimagining-making-emails.md

   <img src="/_assets/img/case-study__email__stylekit.jpg" />
 </figure>

-One of the key things to consider when producing any design asset or library that will be used by others is to ensure the usability of your files.
-A lot of time was spent naming things correctly and ensuring the structure of the document, while not perfect out of the gate, made sense and was easily navigable by the team.
+One of the key things to consider when producing any design asset or library that will be used by others is to ensure the usability of your files—the primary users for a Sketch library are going to be other designers after all.
+A lot of time was spent naming things in a common sense manner and ensuring a logical structure of the document.

 <figure>
   <img src="/_assets/img/case-study__email__symbols.jpg" />
-  <figcaption>Clearly not perfect, by a sensible starting point.</figcaption>
+  <figcaption>Sensible, usable naming conventions.</figcaption>
 </figure>

 Spinning up a new email design from one of the base templates takes mere seconds, whereas previously it would need to have been located in a job folder on the company server.